Marketing is getting tougher.

-Gather testimonials from happy customers, or anyone you’ve ever helped with your expertise.
-Other consumers are the single most trusted source of information on a product – no offense, sales people.
+Gather testimonials from happy customers, or anyone you’ve ever helped.
+Other consumers are the single most trusted source of information.
+No offense, sales people.

 If you’re totally new to business, and you don’t have any customers, that’s ok.
-Like I said, get testimonials from anyone you’ve ever helped – even if you’ve done it for free or in some beta version of your service.
+Like I said, get testimonials from anyone you’ve ever helped.
+Even if you’ve done it for free or in some beta version of your service, it's ok.
 Whoever can vouch.

 That’s it!
-If your webinar software has a solid ‘Offers’ feature, use your 100-word script and relevant images to create an attractive embedded offer.
+If your webinar software has a solid ‘Offers’ feature, use your 100-word script and images to create an offer.
 Then, pitch when the time comes.

 Other tips to get more sales:

-- For those who don’t buy (which will be most attendees), follow up via email.
-Send either a final chance to get the original offer (something that expires within 24 hours of the webinar), or a modified offer that’s still better than the off-the-street deal.
+For those who don’t buy (which will be most attendees), follow up via email.
+Send a final chance to get the original offer (something that expires within 24 hours of the webinar).
+Or, send a modified offer that’s still better than the off-the-street deal.

 - Payment processing integrations